 ACT involves transfer to a patient, of manipulated cells, either originated from the patient (autologous) or off the shelf (allogenic).
 The cells are most commonly derived from the immune system (for example T cells) with the goal of improving immune functionality and characteristics.
 Adoptive T cell-based immunotherapy is used for treating cancer patients.

-The process involves isolation of circulating T cells or tumor infiltrating lymphocytes (TIL)] and then engineering the cells to express chimeric antigen receptor (CAR) or T cell receptor (TCR) against specific tumor associated antigens (TAA), then expanding cells and re-injecting them into the patient (Figure 6 [i]).
+The process involves isolation of circulating T cells or tumor infiltrating lymphocytes (TIL)] and then engineering the cells to express chimeric antigen receptor (CAR) or T cell receptor (TCR) against specific tumor associated antigens (TAA), then expanding cells and re-injecting them into the patient (The figure on the right [i]).